|

 If we were investigating surreal measures,

-we would just have established that some sets of reals must have
+that would merely establish that some sets of reals must have

 infinitesimal nonzero measures...